 Now, crank up the tongue jack and check that the winch is tight and locked.
-Before traveling over any distance towing your boat, make sure the trailer’s tires are properly filled and in good working condition.
+Before traveling over any distance towing your boat, make sure your trailer tires are properly filled and in good working condition.
 Be sure to check the tie-down straps before rolling and it never hurts to give the lights a second check as well.

-When leaving your trailer unattended on shore as you prepare to spend a great day on the water, make sure to always lock your vehicle and trailer coupler in order to prevent theft.
+When leaving your trailer unattended onshore as you prepare to spend a great day on the water, make sure to always lock your vehicle and use a trailer coupler lock in order to prevent theft.

-As with any prolonged outdoor activity, knowing the weather ahead of time is essential for boaters.
-Sudden changes in weather can present many challenges for boaters and can put first time boaters in scenarios for which proper training hasn’t occurred.
-Understand what weather systems are on the horizon before you launch and always air on the side of caution if you think it’s time to take the boat out of the water before a storm rolls in.
+As with any prolonged outdoor activity, knowing the weather ahead of time is an essential inclusion to your checklist for first-time boaters.
+Sudden changes in weather can present many challenges for boaters and put you in scenarios for which proper training hasn’t occurred.
+Understand what weather systems are on the horizon before you launch and always err on the side of caution if you think it’s time to take the boat out of the water before a storm rolls in.

 Always check your boat’s battery before you put it in the water.
 It’s always a good idea to test it before you leave home as well.
-This will tell you if you need to bring along a pair of jumper cables to get your boat started at the launch ramp.
+And it never hurts to carry a set of jumper cables or a battery charger so you have it if the need arises.